Right of asylum: Medieval England

 In England, King Æthelberht of Kent proclaimed the first Anglo-Saxon laws on sanctuary in about 600 AD.
 However Geoffrey of Monmouth in his Historia Regum Britanniae (c.
 1136) says that the legendary pre-Saxon king Dunvallo Molmutius (4th/5th century BC) enacted sanctuary laws among the Molmutine Laws as recorded by Gildas (c.
 500–570).
 The term grith was used by the laws of king Ethelred.

 By the Norman era that followed 1066, two kinds of sanctuary had evolved: all churches had the lower-level powers and could grant sanctuary within the church proper, but the broader powers of churches licensed by royal charter extended sanctuary to a zone around the church.
-At least twenty-two churches had charters for this broader sanctuary, including Battle Abbey, Beverley, Colchester, Durham, Hexham, Norwich, Ripon, Wells Cathedral, Winchester Cathedral, Westminster Abbey, York Minster.
+At least twenty-two churches had charters for this broader sanctuary, including Battle Abbey, Beverley Minster, St Botolph's Priory Colchester, Durham Cathedral, Hexham Abbey, Norwich Cathedral, Ripon Cathedral, Wells Cathedral, Winchester Cathedral, Westminster Abbey and York Minster.

-Sometimes the criminal had to get to the chapel itself to be protected, or ring a certain bell, hold a certain ring or door-knocker, or sit on a certain chair ("frith-stool").
+Sometimes the criminal had to get to the chapel itself to be protected, or ring a certain bell, hold a certain ring or door-knocker, or sit on a certain chair ("frithstool").
 Some of these items survive at various churches.
 Elsewhere, sanctuary held in an area around the church or abbey, sometimes extending in radius to as much as a mile and a half.
 Stone "sanctuary crosses" marked the boundaries of the area; some crosses still exist as well.
 Thus it could become a race between the felon and the medieval law officers to the nearest sanctuary boundary.
 Serving of justice upon the fleet of foot could prove a difficult proposition.

 Church sanctuaries were regulated by common law.
 An asylum seeker had to confess his sins, surrender his weapons, and permit supervision by a church or abbey organization with jurisdiction.
 Seekers then had forty days to decide whether to surrender to secular authorities and stand trial for their alleged crimes, or to confess their guilt, abjure the realm, and go into exile by the shortest route and never return without the king's permission.
 Those who did return faced execution under the law or excommunication from the Church.